Nekomancer834/ConnectX/srs_filled_out.md

 ## 5. Other Nonfunctional Requirements

 ### 5.1 Performance Requirements
-win calculation time should be less than 5 seconds on any hardware
+the software's win calculation time should be less than 5 seconds on any hardware

 ### 5.2 Safety Requirements